Poem 1 = entire grid

 Poem 3 = Blind Ring

-Before, al I remembered from science class was the strange image of an inverted tree entering upright then shrinking and flipping around.
-I didn’t remember the retina or that it is a thin layer of tissue lining the back of the eye or that at its center is the macula where the most important cells reside waiting to convert light into signals that travel through the optic nerve to the visual cortex.
-After, I began learning about the fovea and the number of cone cells in it and when the blind spot was first written about and how the brain guesses when it lacks visual data and why some people in the early stages of vision loss hallucinate floating faces and little folks in costumes.
+Before all I can remember from seventh grade science class is the strange image of an inverted tree entering the eye upright then shrinking and flipping upside down.
+I don’t remember the light-sensitive layer of tissue lining the back of the eye or its center where a cell in charge of fast focus and fine detail transforms light into a signal that travels through a nerve to the brain.
+After I start learning about retinas maculas cone-packed foveas blind spots—that mine is growing when King Charles II used his to decapitate enemies—how brains make things up when they lack visual data and why some people in the early stages of vision loss hallucinate floating faces and little folks in costumes.

 I never thought about blind spots or tried to find mine or wondered about how much of what I saw was real or illusion but when my brain could no longer hide the effects of diminishing cones–missing moons disappearing cars shifting lines absent faces–I began to pay attention.